 The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted by the United States on March 27, 2020, and the Consolidated Appropriations Act, 2021 (the "Appropriations Act") was enacted on December 27, 2020.
-Neither the CARES Act nor the Appropriations Act have a material impact on the Company's provision for income taxes for 2021 or 2020.
+Neither the CARES Act nor the Appropriations Act have a material impact on the Company's provision for income taxes for 2020.

-16. RELATED PARTY TRANSACTIONS
+15. RELATED PARTY TRANSACTIONS

-Since the SAP acquisition in 2019, SAP and its affiliates are related parties to the Company.
+On January 23, 2019, SAP acquired all outstanding shares of Qualtrics International Inc. Since the acquisition, SAP and its affiliates are related parties to the Company.
 The Company has entered into certain arrangements for services and products with SAP and its affiliates.

-The consolidated statements of operations and comprehensive loss include all revenue and costs directly attributable and/or allocable to the Company, including costs for facilities, functions, and services used by Qualtrics.
-The condensed consolidated statement of operations also includes expenses of SAP directly charged to Qualtrics for certain functions provided by SAP, including, but not limited to, sales organization costs, insurance, employee benefits, human resources and usage of data centers.
-The Company directly charges SAP for certain functions provided to SAP, including sales support.
-These charges were determined based on actual expenses incurred on Qualtrics' or SAP's behalf or by usage.
+The consolidated statements of operations and comprehensive income statements include all revenues and costs directly attributable and/or allocable to the Company, including costs for facilities, functions, and services used by Qualtrics.
+The year ended December 31, 2020 and 2019 consolidated statement of operations also includes expenses of SAP directly charged or allocated to Qualtrics for certain functions provided by SAP, including, but not limited to, sales organization costs, insurance, employee benefits, human resources and usage of data centers.
+Certain costs are allocated to the Company based on direct usage/benefit where identifiable, with the remainder allocated on a pro rata basis of revenues or headcount.